Skip to main content

 It starts in Business Central, where users create orders that need to be planned in Dime.Scheduler.
 Each record sent from BC carries a Source App and Source Type field.
 The Source App is always the same and comes from the configuration item in the FastTrack wizard, while the Source Type typically differs across the various tables in play.

-When an appointment is planned, Dime.Scheduler sends this information back to whichever systems want to be notified.
-You configure this on the Connectors page in Dime.Scheduler.
-Once Dime.Scheduler has deposited the appointment info in the backoffice system, it's that system's job to process it.
-You can use the standard connectors that Dime Software has developed, or your own logic.
+When an appointment is planned, Dime.Scheduler sends that information back to whichever systems want to be notified, which you configure on the Connectors page in Dime.Scheduler.
+Once Dime.Scheduler has deposited the appointment info in the backoffice system, processing it is that system's job.
+You can lean on the standard connectors that Dime Software has developed, or supply your own logic.

-The standard connector for Dime.Scheduler in Business Central supports multiple tables, which is where the Source Type comes in.
+The standard connector for Dime.Scheduler in Business Central supports multiple tables, and that's exactly where the Source Type comes in.
 Dime.Scheduler posts all planning lines to the Dime.Scheduler Appointments table in Business Central and triggers a workflow that looks up the matching source type and invokes the corresponding code unit to write back to the right table.